-Traveling abroad isn’t cheap, right?
-It could be cheaper than you think.
-With the right know-how, you can easily travel and volunteer abroad on the cheap, while also doing something meaningful.
-As the world’s most trusted and affordable volunteer travel organization, International Volunteer HQ offers cheap volunteer abroad programs to allow you to experience just that.
-These programs are not just easy on your wallet, they’re rewarding, meaningful and real value for money.
+Want to see the world and do something meaningful with your travel?
+Traveling on a tight budget?
+With the right know-how, you can easily volunteer abroad on the cheap and use your travel as a force for good.
+As the world’s most trusted and affordable volunteer travel organization, International Volunteer HQ offers cheap volunteer abroad programs that allow you to experience just that.
+These programs are not just easy on your wallet, they offer an immersive cultural experience from an award-winning organization, that deliver real value for money.

 What’s covered in the cost of an IVHQ program?